Alien-X717/chat/README.md

 ************************************************************************************
 for production use :
-some special config will be required depending on your server and hosting enviroment
+some config will be required depending on your server and hosting enviroment
 ************************************************************************************

 if you get stuck I'm really sorry pls go through the official django channels documentation https://channels.readthedocs.io/en/2.x/ as i can't cover the whole documentation in this read-me.